ibm-cloud-architecture/terraform-openshift4-gcp/README.md

    brew install terraform
    ```

-   We recommend to run Terraform automation from an GCP bastion host because the installation will place the entire OpenShift cluster in a private network where you might not have easy access to validate the cluster installation from your laptop.
+   We recommend to run Terraform automation from an GCP bastion host because the installation will place the entire OpenShift cluster in a private network where you might not have easy access to validate the cluster installation from your laptop.d

    Provision a VM instance (with public and private subnets).
    Install Terraform binary.